mshakya/PiReT-OME/README.md

 `-exp`: A tab delimited file that contains at least 3 columns with following header `ID`, `Rawread_files`, and  `group`. `Rawread_files` must have an absolute path.

-`-pair_comparison`: tab delimited txt file descripting pairwise comparison.
+`-pair_comparison`: tab delimited file describing pairwise comparison.
 If the file is not specified, all possible pairwise analysis will be conducted.

 ## Whats in the working directory (-d)?